marjamis/website/_pages/quotes.md

 > "Life is too short to wake up in the morning with regrets, so love the people who treat you right, forget about the ones who don\'t, and believe that everything happens for a reason.
 If you get a chance, take it.
 If it changes your life, let it.
 Nobody said life would be easy, they just promised it would be worth it."

 > "You have power over your mind - not outside events.
 Realize this, and you will find strength." - **Marcus Aurelius, Meditations**

+> (1) understand the problem and barriers to progress; (2) develop technology and related process and workflow changes; (3) evaluate and generate evidence of impact; (4) implement and disseminate technology and related ix process and workflow changes; and (5) create incentives that promote the use of technology and related process and workflow changes. - **[Identifying and Coordinating Care for Complex Patients](https://www.rand.org/content/dam/rand/pubs/research_reports/RR1200/RR1234/RAND_RR1234.pdf)**